-By 2020, there will be an estimated 830 million active wearable devices worldwide.
-By 2022, these figures are projected to double.
+In 2020, Statista estimated that there are 835 million active wearable devices worldwide.
+By 2022, these figures are projected to almost double.

 Consumers want to know every metric of their workouts on an aggregate scale relative to their other daily activities and personal habits.

 Gyms and boutique studios have also gotten wise to the trend, many of which have incorporated trackers in their classes or provide smart equipment.

 With fitTech becoming a part of consumers’ everyday lives, they are naturally gravitating to other digital aspects of fitness.

 Before 2020, the concept of working out at home came with widespread skepticism.

 Despite the short-lived popularity of home workouts in the past, like P90x and Insanity, these programs proved to be nothing more than temporary fads.

 The biggest issue with these programs laid in their inability to grow with their consumers: once users finished the regimen, they’d have to start over again or recycle the video content.

 While these at-home programs provided for personal modifications per user, they did not have the necessary flexible options, personalization, and responsive content to be sustainable.

 2020 completely changed the scope of at-home fitness by addressing the limitations of its predecessors.
 New industry players designed interactive platforms intended to grow with users.